PowerMops/powermops-site/src/routes/pmops/Classes-4.md

 the user clicks the mouse in its content region.
-Mops simply sends a late-bound Content: message to the front window when a content click occurs, which results in the specific content method being executed that is appropriate for the window\'s class.
-Late binding allows Mops\' event management to be completely general and open-ended, because the programmer can always build more specific event responses into Window and Control subclasses.
-Mops\' basic Window and Control classes provide general behavior that will be acceptable for many situations.
+Mops simply sends a late-bound Content: message to the front window when a content click occurs, which results in the specific content method being executed that is appropriate for the window's class.
+Late binding allows Mops' event management to be completely general and open-ended, because the programmer can always build more specific event responses into Window and Control subclasses.
+Mops' basic Window and Control classes provide general behavior that will be acceptable for many situations.

 Macintosh events are assigned a contiguous series of type codes: